oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 2. Add an exploration as a chapter to the story using the add chapter button.
    ![Add chapter button](images/Webpage-Guide/addChapterButton.png)

-3. Go to the Preview tab of the Story player.
+3. Go to the Preview tab of the Story player using the preview button at the top.

 ## Contributor pages